qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 Choosing *Brightfield* conveys the opposite message, which would cause problems because cell detection would then switch to looking for dark nuclei on a light background.
 :::

-:::{sidebar} Precise cell detection
+:::{sidebar} Accurate cell detection
-Good cell segmentation is really *essential* for higher quality multiplexed analysis.
+Good cell segmentation is often *essential* for multiplexed analysis.
 Instanseg is a new cell detection method available in QuPath via an extension.
-More information can be found in the {doc}`InstanSeg <../deep/instanseg>` tutorial.
+Find out more in the {doc}`InstanSeg <../deep/instanseg>` tutorial.
 :::

 ### Set up the channel names